-After adding glue inside carefully add glue to the sides of the wood dowel.
+After adding glue inside the hole carefully add glue to the sides of the wood dowel.
 This is a great way to keep the round shape together.

 Because bending this into the wreath shape will add pressure adding hot glue makes this more stable.

-Here is where I add duct tape for extra to stability.
-Wanting to be extra cautious adding the duct adds more stability.
+Here is where I add duct tape to add extra stability.

-Step 3: Putting This Project Together Inside the Frame and Adding Texture
+Step 3: Put This Wreath Together Inside the Frame and Add Texture

-Because this is going to be a tight fit wedge inside the grapevine frame a bit at a time.
+Because this is going to be a tight-fit wedge inside the middle of the wreath frame push a bit at a time.

-Now cut the moss in pieces to cover the wreath.
+Now cut the moss into different sizes to cover the wreath.

-When cutting the moss, I find it best to cut the pieces to cover the inside of the pool noodle first.
+When cutting the moss, I find the easiest way is to cut the pieces to cover the inside of the pool noodle first.

-Honestly the moss takes the most time for this grapevine frame.
+Honestly, the moss takes the most time for this beautiful wreath.